Do you procrastinate? That’s a rhetorical question. We already know you do, because just about everyone procrastinates some time.

-But having a general idea of how to achieve your goals doesn’t help you focus your attention and actually achieve them.
+But having a general idea of how to achieve your goals doesn't help you focus your attention and achieve them.

 By breaking your goals down, you can create more manageable goals for yourself.
-Small goals will be less overwhelming and easier to achieve, making it easier for you to move in the right direction.
+Small plans will be less overwhelming and easier to achieve, making it easier for you to move in the right direction.

 3. Use the Reward System

 Any progress toward your goal should be celebrated.
 No, you don't have to spend money on an expensive night out to reward small achievements, but you should have a system to honor your progress.